 How will earning your Gold Award impact you in the future?

 Earning my Gold Award has increased my confidence, my leadership skills, and my ability to navigate bureaucracies.
 This has taught me that I am capable of persevering through whatever challenges I may face in the future.
 When I face roadblocks in the future, I will draw upon the things I learned from my Gold Award project to persevere through them.

 Why do you feel the Gold Award was an important part of your Girl Scout experience?

 The Gold Award is Girl Scouts’ highest achievement.
 Earning this was important to me as a Girl Scout because I set the goal early on and was able to achieve it.
 I first learned about the Gold Award when my troop leader introduced us to the Bronze Award.
 Earning the Bronze and Silver Awards inspired me to continue toward my goal of earning Gold.

-How has your experience as a volunteer helped you become a G.I.R.L. (go-getter, innovator, risk-taker, leader)?
+How did earning your Gold Award help you become a G.I.R.L. (go-getter, innovator, risk-taker, leader)?